Entertainment (2014 film): Plot

-Entertainment runs with the CD.
-Karan, Arjun and their gang chase the dog, Akhil, and his friends.
-Akhil manages to beat them all.
-Later, Karan shoots Akhil, but Entertainment takes the bullet by jumping in front of Akhil.
-Akhil gets angry and beats up Karan and Arjun black and blue.
+Akhil then creates a false impression of Entertainment's ghost, causing the brothers to quarrel and accuse each other of disguising as the dog.
+Akhil's friends secretly tape their conversation, but the CD drops accidentally, and Karan and Arjun realise Akhil's plan.
+Entertainment runs with the CD, and Karan, Arjun, and their gang chase the dog, Akhil, and his friends.
+Akhil manages to defeat them.
+Later, Karan shoots at Akhil, but Entertainment takes the bullet.
+Akhil, enraged, beats up Karan and Arjun.

-Entertainment is taken to the hospital but is unable to come back to life.
-Akhil, in a fit of anger, punches him but at this process, he had saved him.
-Karan and Arjun come to apologize to Entertainment, who forgives them.
-Sakshi's father gets Akhil and Sakshi married while Entertainment also marries a female dog in the same ceremony.
-This film ends when it shows that Akhil Johri and Saakshi Johri live a life with Entertainment and his wife (the female dog) with both of them having Kids and finally at the end it shows the social message Love your pets and they will entertain you all your life.
+Entertainment is taken to the hospital but cannot be revived.
+In a fit of anger, Akhil punches Entertainment, inadvertently saving him.
+Karan and Arjun apologise to Entertainment, who forgives them.
+Saakshi's father consents to Akhil and Saakshi's marriage, while Entertainment marries a female dog in the same ceremony.
+The film concludes with Mr and Mrs Johri living happily with Mr and Mrs Entertainment and their children, delivering a social message: Love your pets, and they will entertain you all your life.